Machinery and tools

 The employer must have a maintenance system that describes the procedures for keeping the machinery and equipment at the workplace in safe working order.

-The employer must also provide for the commissioning inspection, periodic inspections and comprehensive inspections of the machinery and equipment listed in the appendix to the Safe Use Decree.
+The employer must also provide for the commissioning inspection, periodic inspections and comprehensive inspections of the machinery and equipment listed in the annex to the Safe Use Decree (e.g., lifting platforms and mobile cranes).
 Such inspections may only be performed by an authorised expert or expert body.

 Machinery and tools - Lainsäädäntö